-- Choose images, graphics, and photography that aligns with your key message.
+- Choose images, graphics, and photography that align with your key message.
 IE: Can consumers easily identify and relate your marketing efforts with your website?

-Having too much information on your website can create confusion to viewers.
-Simplicity is key, and delivering a clear message of who you are alleviates confusion.
-Providing a direct message from your brand platform tells a story of who you are and services you provide.
+Having too much information on your website can create confusion for viewers.
+Simplicity is key, and delivering a clear message of who you are, alleviates confusion.
+Providing a direct message from your brand platform tells a story of who you are and the services you provide.
 Keep this simple, clear, and translatable.